 Deselect the ‘Make this post sticky’ box and click the ‘Update’ button …

-Alternatively, when editing content in an existing post, you can unstick your post by going to Publish > Visibility: Public > Edit …
+Alternatively, if you are editing an existing post, you can unstick your post by clicking on Publish > Visibility: Public > Edit …

-Deselect ‘Stick this post to the front page’ then click OK and remember to click Update to save your new settings when finished …
+Unselect ‘Stick this post to the front page’ then click OK and remember to click Update to save your settings when finished …

-Congratulations, now you know how to make blog posts stick.
+Congratulations, now you know how to make your WordPress blog post sticky.

-Did you enjoy this post?
-If so, please consider using the social buttons below to share this tutorial with other online users.
+Have you found this article useful?
+If so, please use the share buttons below and share this article with other bloggers.